Nanga Custom Clipless Fountain Pen - in Grass/Blackberry Ebonite.

 If you are familiar with my pens, then you probably know I derive the names I use from Wikipedia's "list of the worlds tallest mountain peaks".
 This pen follows in that same tradition by being named after the Nanga Parbat mountain peak.
 The name "Nanga Parbat" means "Naked Mountain" with Nanga specifically meaning "naked".
 Since this pen appears to be absent or "naked" of any barrel threads, I thought Nanga would be a very appropriate name for the style.
 If you wish to read more about the Nanga Parbat mountain peak or about any of the other pen names, you can read them on my Pen Names Page.

-The Nanga has a capped length of about 6", and 5 1/4" uncapped.
 The unique forward mounted threads on the Nanga allow it to have a nice free flowing style.
 The smooth transition across the front-section and barrel allows it to have a smooth and graceful flow along the entire length of the barrel.
-The design also allows some flexibility in the diameters so it could be adjusted to fit small or large hands.
+As the different size versions show, the design also allows some flexibility in the diameters so it could be adjusted to fit small or large hands.
 As with most other JEB's PENs, the Nanga can be ordered in any of the materials shown or your material of choice.
 The pen includes a steel Meister nib in your choice of finish and tip size.
-The standard pen uses a Cartridge/Converter inking system, but can be upgraded to a piston or button filler.
-If you like to use the pen as an eyedropper, you can order it with a special rubber o-ring that seals the section to the barrel so it can be filled directly with ink.
-The larger #6 nib is the best size for the Loa, but it could be ordered with a #5 if desired.
+The standard inking system is Cartridge/Converter, but if you like to use your pens as eyedroppers, you can order the Nanga with a special rubber o-ring that seals the section to the barrel so it can be filled directly with ink (not available for the Midi).
+The larger #6 nib is the best size for the Standard and MAGNUM, while the smaller #5 is required for the Midi.
 Nib finishes available for STEEL nibs are: 2-tone, polished steel, Black Oxide (#6 only), or Ruthenium (#5 only).
 Current tip sizes are x-fine, fine, medium, broad, and two italics (1.1 both; 1.4 for #5 only, and 1.5 for #6 only).
 14 & 18K Gold nibs are also available as a special order.

 Nanga Options and Upgrades:

 The Nanga is another pen style that allows for a few upgrades and options.
-You could add metal accent bands to the base of the cap, or add a HIDDEN RING clip (see the Tortoise Shell).
-The accent bands are available in several finishes (24k gold, nickel or Rhodium, and come in a variety of diameters with widths from 1 to 4mm (n 1mm increments).
+You could add metal accent bands to the base of the cap, or add a slot-mounted clip with a hidden ring (see the main page for a few pens made with this type of clip).
+The accent bands are available in several finishes (24k gold, nickel and Rhodium, and come in a variety of diameters with widths from 1 to 4mm (1mm increments).
 As stated above, you can also upgrade your pen with a 14k or 18k gold nib.
+For the fans of the Nanga MAGNUM, I also have a souce for the larger #8 nibs.
+However they are only available in the BOCK style nibs in 18k Gold or Titanium Semi-Flex.
+Contact me if you are interested.

-I also offer a variety of hand-made Pen Props and Pen Buttons.
+Miscellaneous items...
+I also offer a variety of other items: a) hand-made Props and Buttons for pens as well as Cuff-links in a variety of styles.
 You can order a Pen Prop in a material to match your pen, or any one of the wooden styles made in a variety of stained or dyed colors.
 The Pen Buttons are available for any of the clipless pens.
+The Cuff-links are available in a variety of styles and finishes and can be ordered with your choice of insets.

 About this Material: